camconrad/compensator/README.md

 # Compensator

 ## Overview
-Compensator is a delegate marketplace designed to enhance governance processes in the Compound DAO.
-It provides a secure and transparent environment for allocating votes and receiving compensation.
+Compensator is a delegate marketplace designed to enhance governance participation and efficiency in the Compound DAO.
+By creating a secure and transparent platform for vote delegation and compensation, Compensator addresses two critical challenges in decentralized governance: low voter turnout and lack of incentivization.
+These issues often undermine the legitimacy and effectiveness of governance outcomes.

-## The Challenge
-Effective governance in decentralized (and traditional) systems faces low voter turnout and lack of incentivization.
-These issues undermine the efficacy and legitimacy of governance outcomes.

-## The Solution
-Compensator addresses governance challenges by offering a venue for COMP holders to trade votes via delegation, thus incentivizing participation and ensuring greater governance outcomes.
-The marketplace integrates the “Compensator” smart contracts and enforces agreements transparently.
+Compensator solves these challenges by enabling COMP holders to delegate vote power to in exchange for transparent rewards.
+Delegates, in turn, can attract more voting power by offering competitive compensation, fostering a vibrant and participatory governance ecosystem.

 ## Features